artsandmetaphysics/goodlifeodyssey/_documents/the-future-of-art.md

 Still, virtual reality offers deeper and more varied levels of interaction.
 Two viewers of a virtual reality may have completely different experiences.
 For example, a virtual reality can allow viewers to build things within it.
 In this case, the viewer becomes an artist within the art.
 This complexity doesn't exist with non-interactive forms of art.

-We have been considering the different amounts of information content allowed in different forms of art--bandwidth times time.
+We have been considering the different amounts of information content allowed in different forms of art–bandwidth times time.
 However, just because a movie has more information content in it than a painting, doesn't mean that information content is more artistic.
 A painter may exert themselves for many years on a canvas, but I can capture a video of the dog walkers on my street that has a good deal more information content than the painting.
 Similarly, it would be insulting to compare a great symphony with a cheaply thrown together soap opera.

 All this is to say that the potential for video games and virtual reality is there.
 Video games are increasingly popular, but, they (like movies in their early days) have only explored a tiny thread of the full space of possibilities.
 Most video games follow consistent patterns of interaction.
 A player with a persistently present weapon walks, runs, and climbs through a three-dimensional universe filled with attacking enemies.
 A player controls military units on a two-dimensional board.
 These exceedingly limited forms of video games are only touching the surface of what is possible.